-In a case where undesired outcrossing of the transgene with a non-modified organism is determined to be possible (i.e. the two species are sexually compatible), the risk assessment may consider both the likelihood of the outcrossing and, if relevant, the likelihood of the LMO progeny to persist or proliferate.
+In a case where outcrossing of the transgene with a non-modified organism is determined to be possible (i.e. the two species are sexually compatible), the risk assessment may consider both the likelihood of the outcrossing and, if relevant, the likelihood of the LMO progeny to persist or proliferate.
 Considerations on the latter may be based, for example, on assessing whether or not the transgene would affect the fitness level of the progeny (i.e. the capability of individuals to compete and reproduce in a given environment).
 If the transgene induces a positive fitness effect, the likelihood that the population resulting from the outcrossing would increase is high.
 On the other hand, transgenes that have a negative fitness effect would result in a low likelihood that the resulting population would increase.
 Transgenes that have a neutral impact on fitness may persist in populations at low levels depending on the rate of outcrossing or introgression as well as the overall population dynamics of the species.

 In a case where the risk scenario involves the potential toxicity of an LM plant (or a substance produced by an LM plant) to a herbivorous insect: the analysis of likelihood may consider the probability that the insect will be present, that the insect will feed on the LMO and that the insect will ingest a sufficient quantity of the LMO to suffer an adverse effect.
 Likelihood may consider probabilities on an individual level (e.g. what are the chances an individual insect may consume the LM plant) or on a population level (e.g. what percentage of the population of insects will come into contact with the LMO) or both.